espressif/esp-hosted/docs/c_api.md

 ---
 ### 1.2 _struct_ `esp_hosted_softap_config_t`:

-This is ESP32 softap mode configuration.
-It has fields to set and get ESP32 softap configuration.
+This is ESP32 softAP mode configuration.
+It has fields to set and get ESP32 softAP configuration.

 *Public Members*
 - `uint8_t ssid[SSID_LENGTH]` :
-SSID is of ESP32 softap.
+SSID is of ESP32 softAP.
 It should be string of length 0 to 32.
 - `uint8_t pwd[PASSWORD_LENGTH]` :
 Password or passphrase.
 It should be string of length 8 to 63.
 - `int channel` :
-WLAN Channel ID of softap.
-Supported channels for softap are from 1 to 11.
+WLAN Channel ID of softAP.
+Supported channels for softAP are from 1 to 11.
 - `int encryption_mode` :
-Encryption or authentication mode of softap.
+Encryption or authentication mode of softAP.
 Currently ESP32 support only these encryption mode.
   - 0 : OPEN
   - 2 : WPA_PSK
   - 3 : WPA2_PSK
   - 4 : WPA_WPA2_PSK
 - `int max_connections` :
-Software limit of maximum number of stations which can connect to ESP32 softap.
+Software limit of maximum number of stations which can connect to ESP32 softAP.
 This can have value from 1 to 10.
 Driver/Hardware current limit is 10.
 - `bool ssid_hidden` :